ap751/school-management/README.md

-School Management System
-This project is a School Management System designed to manage roles and functionalities for Admin, Teachers, and Students.
-Below is an overview of the system's workflow and key features.

-Roles and Responsibilities
-1. Admin
-The Admin is responsible for managing user enrollment and system configurations:

-Enrollment:
-For Students:
-Assign a username: Roll Number.
-Set the default password: Date of Birth (DOB).
-For Teachers:
-Assign a username: Phone Number.
-Set the default password: Phone Number.
-Can delete user entries (students/teachers) if updates to critical fields like the username (e.g., roll number for students) are needed.
-Deleted users must be re-registered afresh.
-2. Student
-Students can:

-Login:
-Use the provided username (Roll Number) and password (DOB).
-Update Details:
-Edit personal information such as name, email, or address.
-Update the password for their account.
-Username Changes:
-Request an update to their Roll Number.
-The Admin must delete and re-register the student.
-3. Teacher
-Teachers can:

-Login:
-Use the provided username (Phone Number) and password (Phone Number).
-Update Details:
-Edit personal information such as name, email, or address.
-Update the password for their account.
-Username Changes:
-Request an update to their Phone Number.
-The Admin must delete and re-register the teacher.
-Workflow
-Admin Enrollment:

-Admin enrolls Students and Teachers, providing usernames and default passwords.
-Credentials are communicated to the respective users.
-User Login:

-Students and Teachers log in using the credentials provided by the Admin.
-Details Management:

-Students and Teachers can update their additional details and edit existing details (excluding usernames).
-Critical Updates:

-To update a username (Roll Number for students or Phone Number for teachers), the Admin must delete the user's current entry and re-register them with updated details.
+​**School Management System**

+The School Management System is designed to efficiently oversee the roles and functionalities of Administrators, Teachers, and Students.
+Below, you will find an overview of the system's workflow and its key features.

+**Roles and Responsibilities**

+1. **Administrator**
+The Administrator is tasked with managing user enrollment and configuring system settings:

+   - **Enrollment:**
+     - **For Students:**
+       - Username: Assigned as the Roll Number.
+       - Default Password: Set to the Date of Birth (DOB).
+     - **For Teachers:**
+       - Username: Assigned as the Phone Number.
+       - Default Password: Set to the Phone Number.
+     - The Administrator has the authority to delete user entries (for both students and teachers) when updates to critical fields, such as the username (e.g., Roll Number for students), are necessary.
+Deleted users must be re-registered as new entries.

+2. **Student**
+Students have the following capabilities:

+   - **Login:**
+     - Access the system using the provided username (Roll Number) and password (DOB).
+   - **Update Details:**
+     - Modify personal information such as name, email, or address.
+     - Change the password for their account.
+   - **Username Changes:**
+     - Request an update to their Roll Number.
+The Administrator must delete and re-register the student to effect this change.

+3. **Teacher**
+Teachers are empowered to:

+   - **Login:**
+     - Access the system using the provided username (Phone Number) and password (Phone Number).
+   - **Update Details:**
+     - Modify personal information such as name, email, or address.
+     - Change the password for their account.
+   - **Username Changes:**
+     - Request an update to their Phone Number.
+The Administrator will need to delete and re-register the teacher for this change to take place.

+**Workflow**

+- **Admin Enrollment:**
+  The Administrator enrolls Students and Teachers, assigning usernames and default passwords, which are then communicated to the respective users.

+- **User Login:**
+  Students and Teachers log in using the credentials provided by the Administrator.

+- **Details Management:**
+  Students and Teachers can update additional details and modify existing information (excluding usernames).

+- **Critical Updates:**
+  To change a username (Roll Number for students or Phone Number for teachers), the Administrator must delete the user’s current entry and re-register them with the updated details.